CloudVLab/qwiklabs-content-bundle-spec/lab-bundle-spec.md

 > This is a DRAFT document.
 We welcome feedback as this format evolves.

-Previously (in b6086b8f824aa398c1f4413b92351a4956e744cd), the robust example had some cool ideas for how deployment manager and activity tracking should look in the future.
-None of it is implemented yet but the ideas may be useful in the future.

 ## Changelog

 The primary changes made from v1 to v2 are: